dhthwy/r/README.md

 # r

 "ROFL.
 Yes that is exactly what it was.
-It was precisely the reason you were too busy playing with their dick instead of spending a short amount of time saying hello to me both times back to back."
+It was precisely the reason you were too busy playing with their dick instead of spending a short amount of time saying hello to me both times back to back.

+OHHH it's also the reason for the taunting.
+It was about seatbelts!
+LOL."

 ---